KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** Canonically, Trandoshans are huge, as tall as Wookiees.
+**Description:** Canonically Trandoshans are huge, as tall as Wookiees.
 This mod rescales them to stand about as high.

 **Category & Tier:** Immersion / 4 - Optional